Spinal Manual Therapy may help:

 If you have back pain, neck pain or spinal stenosis, sciatica, upper limb pain, or sacroiliac joint pain then you may benefit from spinal manual therapy.

 Our physiotherapist would need to examine you thoroughly before recommending a course of treatment.
-For better results, we usually combine spinal manual therapy with the prescription of specific exercises.
+For better results, we usually combine manual therapy with the prescription of specific exercises.

 Please book an appointment and we’d be happy to discuss your symptoms and recommend the most appropriate treatment.